Home Assistant is an open-source home automation robotics designed to be the central control system in a smart house or smart home.

 Features

-Its functions include control over simple advanced building automation, alarm management of security alarms and home security systems, smart home technology, and so on.
+Its functions include control over simple advanced building automation, alarm management of security alarms and home security systems, smart home technology, etc.

 Also, It can connect directly or indirectly to other open and closed smart home ecosystems.